joanitas/presentation/README.md

-# presentation
+# ZiO INCOPERATION

-This repo was the first design sent for me to work on
+My very first work, based on a company's page, given by Chizi.